priism-center/shinyquiz/README.md

 **STILL IN TESTING**

-shinyQuiz is an R package for creating quizzes within R Shiny.
+shinyQuiz is an R package for creating flexible quizzes within R Shiny.

 ## Installation